 Saturdays and Sundays, 8am-11:30am

 We raved about this drop-in play space when it opened in 2013.
-Owned and operated by a longtime local family, this 4,500-square-foot tot spot features creative, custom-designed, hands-on activity stations, including a water table, firehouse, salon, general store and barnyard.
-Beware, though, weekend spaces are first-come, first-served and the spot's popularity means visitors are often turned away.
+Owned and operated by a longtime local family, this 4,500-square-foot tot spot features creative, custom-designed, hands-on activity stations, including a water table, firehouse, salon, general store, and barnyard.
+Beware, though, weekend play is first-come, first-served, and the spot's popularity means visitors are often turned away.
 Those with memberships or six-session passes get first dibs.

 Superstar Family Fun Center – Sunset Park

-This is a great playspace for active kids, and has features that appeal to a large range of ages.
-Bouncy houses and slides are geared toward the bigger kids, while smaller nooks are arranged for younger children to climb and play.
-Costumes, blocks and a water table are just a few of the other offerings this Sunset Park gem has to offer.
-Before you head there, check their website to determine which hours they are open each weekend.
-Depending on birthday parties, the hours vary.
+This is an excellent play space for active kids and has features that appeal to a broad range of ages.
+Bouncy houses and slides are geared toward bigger kids, while smaller nooks are arranged for younger children to climb and play.
+Costumes, blocks, and a water table are just a few of the other offerings this Sunset Park gem has to offer.

 City Owlets – Long Island City

 Saturdays and Sundays, 8:30am-noon